1zc/VisorWare/README.md

 Core software for my advanced smart-glasses project.

-# Software development instructions/guidelines will be released at a later time.
+# More information will be released at a later time.
-Coming soon, hopefully!